-As perhaps humanity’s oldest book, the Rigveda remains one of its most mysterious and transformative.
+As perhaps humanity’s oldest book, the Rigveda remains perhaps its most mysterious and transformative.

 The Rigveda is the oldest of India’s ancient Vedic texts, extending back by traditional estimates to 3000 BCE or even much earlier.

 Today in the twenty-first century, the Rigveda remains one of the most important books for all humanity, providing not only glimpses of the origins of civilization but a cosmic vision that transcends all time, connecting humanity to the power of universal creation.

 The Rigveda is the oldest surviving text from the ancient world, which best preserves the voice and message of our ancient ancestors and spiritual guides.
 As such, it forms a unique living link with our ancient origins undistorted by modern interpretations.

 The Rigveda is a massive and diverse teaching, containing over one thousand hymns and ten thousand verses.
-It holds the mantras of dozens of great seers or rishis, famous throughout the history of India.
-These include such renowned figures as Vasishtha, Agastya, Vishvamitra, Atri, Atharva, Bhrigu, Angiras and many more.
+It holds the mantras of dozens of great seers or Rishis, famous throughout the history of India.
+These include such renowned figures as Vasishtha, Agastya, Vishvamitra, Vamadeva, Atri, Atharva, Bhrigu, Angiras and many more.

 Ancient sages and seers, often seven in number, are lauded throughout the world for their wisdom and influence on civilization.
 If we wish to hear their message in their own language, we must listen to the chants of the Rigveda.

-The Rigveda is also a book of kings, mentioning numerous great kings like Sudas, Divodasa, Bharata, Mandhata, Trasadasyu and Kuru, including some lauded as Chakravartins, emperors of India from sea to sea.
+The Rigveda is also a book of great kings, mentioning numerous great kings like Sudas, Divodasa, Bharata, Mandhata, Trasadasyu and Kuru, including some lauded as Chakravartins, emperors of India from sea to sea.
 Indeed, for such a large collection to survive over the centuries required the patronage of enduring dynasties.